ahmadbinsadiq/Machine_Learning/README.md

    - Google Analytics Customer Revenue Prediction
    - Google Landmark Recognition

-## Dataset
-The algorithms are demonstrated using various datasets sourced from reliable sources like Kaggle, UCI Machine Learning Repository, and other publicly available datasets.
-Each dataset is preprocessed as necessary for the corresponding algorithm.

-Certainly!
-Here's the repository structure formatted as requested:

 ## Repository Structure
 - **data/**: Contains the datasets used in the examples.
   Certainly!
 Here's the structured repository outline for the listed machine learning categories: